FossMec/GSoC-2019-Preparation/README.md

 0. Understand how Git and GitHub works.
 [Here](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) is a good resource
 1. Clone this repository onto your local machine
 2. Select the folder of your year(1st Year/2nd Year/3rd Year)
-3. Make a new folder in the form <YOUR FULL NAME> eg: SAM B GEORGE
+3. Make a new folder with your name in the form <YOUR FULL NAME> eg: SAM B GEORGE
 4. Within this folder, make another folder called "Organization"
 5. In this new folder, make a text file of the form <yourname_ORG.txt> eg: Sam_ORG.txt
 6. In this text file, enter the following details